Whiplash141/Whips-Image-Converter/README.md

 * Option 3: Download all the source files and compile the project in Visual Studio.

 ## Intro
-This is an image converter that I created to convert images for Space Engineers.
+This is an application that I created to convert images to monospace pixel strings for Space Engineers.

 If you modify this, please credit me :)